Translated by Takuya Erik Watanabe

 Tempura is a dish involving ingredients like seafood, meat, and vegetables covered in batter and deep-fried in oil.
 Tempura is generally dipped in a special sauce called tentsuyu before eating.
 Tentsuyu is a sauce made of broth from kombu or dried bonito, mirin, and soy sauce mixed at a ratio of 4:1:1 and cooked.
 You can add ginger or grated radish to your liking for a more refreshing taste.

 Soba is a noodle dish made from buckwheat flour with water and flour, thinly spread and cut into noodles with widths of 1cm-2cm.
-After boiling the noodles in hot water, it is eaten dipped in a cold soup, or by pouring a hot soup over it.
-The sobatsuyu - sobajiru, made from kombu or dried bonito broth with seasoning like soy sauce and mirin, is crucial for having a delicious soba experience.
+After boiling the noodles in hot water, it is eaten dipped in cold soup, or by pouring hot soup over it.
+The sobatsuyu - sobajiru, made from kombu or dried bonito broth with seasonings like soy sauce and mirin, is crucial for having a delicious soba experience.

 Udon is a unique dish known for its thick noodles.
 Udon is also a well-known traditional Japanese dish.
 The dough is made from flour and salt water that is well-kneaded and cut into noodles.
 After being boiled in hot water, much like soba, it is eaten in seafood broth soup, or by pouring soup and toppings like tempura on top of it.
 There is no one designated way to eat udon.